 In a brief email, thank the interviewer for their time and add a sentence or two about why you enjoyed the interview, why you are interested in the job, and why you’re the best person for the job.
 Sending a thank-you note also provides proof of your writing skills and gets you in front of the interviewer one more time.
 To go one step further and really add a personal touch, consider sending a thank-you note through snail mail (in addition to a thank-you note via email).
 The content of your snail mail thank-you note should be slightly different from your email thank-you note.
 It can be a neatly handwritten message, or if you don’t have the best handwriting, type it out and hit print.
 Someone may delete an email (or it could end up in their Spam folder), but they’re less likely to ignore a piece of mail that lands on their desk.

+Many candidates wonder how long they should wait to hear after applying for or interviewing for a job.
+The length of time it takes to get a call back after an interview can vary based on a variety of reasons.
 If you haven’t heard anything within the expected time frame, which is common, it’s okay to check in.
 In fact, some hiring managers expect you to follow up to prove your interest in the job.
 Your email should be polite, respectful, and brief.
 For instance, you might say, “I just wanted to follow up and see where you were in the decision making process.”

 This is also a great opportunity to re-express interest in the position.
 If you don’t hear back from the company, don’t give up.
 No response from an employer doesn’t always mean they aren’t interested.
 It only means they haven’t responded.
 If this is a job you are truly interested in, wait an additional two weeks and send another email.
 Your goal is to be persistent and professional, not annoying.